Fibrations by plane projective rational quartic curves in characteristic two: Geometrically rational function fields of genus three in characteristic two

-Having integrated the assumption $\de(\pp)=3$ into our normal form, it remains to translate the two conditions that $g=3$ and that the divisor $\pp$ is non-canonical into relations between the coefficients $a_i,b_i,c_i$.
-By the Jacobian criterion \cite[Corollaries~4.5 and~4.6]{Sal11} and Rosenlicht's genus drop formula \cite[Formula~2.3]{HiSt22}, the assumption $g=3$ means that the zeroes of the function $\frac{dy^4}{dx}=(c_0 + c_1 x + x^2)^2$ are non-singular, that is, for every zero $\fq$ of the function
+We have thus integrated the assumption $\de(\pp)=3$ into our normal form.
+To complete the proof it remains to translate the two conditions that $g=3$ and that the divisor $\pp$ is non-canonical into relations between the coefficients $a_i,b_i,c_i$.
+Since $F|K=K(x,y)|K$ with $y^4 = f(x)$, it follows from the Jacobian criterion \cite[Corollaries~4.5 and~4.6]{Sal11} and the genus drop formula \cite[Formula~2.3]{HiSt22} that the assumption $g=3$ is satisfied if and only if the zeroes of the function $\frac{dy^4}{dx}=f'(x)=(c_0 + c_1 x + x^2)^2$ are non-singular primes, that is, for every zero $\fq$ of the function